astranet/meshRPC/README.md

 Make sure to implement the methods, they will be exposed to other microservices in cluster soon.
 See an example [service.go](https://github.com/astranet/meshRPC/tree/master/example/greeter/service/service.go).

 Now run `meshRPC expose` or using `go generate`, please note that when running manually, you must specify project dir and the target sources path as arguments.
+If you have multiple service interfaces in the same package, called for example `FooService` and `BarService`, there `Foo` and `Bar` are module prefixes, provide them using an additional flag `-M` on each expose call.

 ```
+Usage: meshRPC expose -P [-M] [-y] [SRC]

+Arguments:
+  SRC                   Target Go source file or a package with service definitions. (default ".")

+Options:
+  -P, --pkg-name        Must specify the package name. (default "foo")
+  -M, --module-prefix   Optional feature prefix to distinguish multiple service interfaces in the same package.
+  -y, --yes             Agree to all prompts automatically.

 $ meshRPC -R . expose -P greeter service/

 Actions to be committed